Mical155/L2_2022_U13_Mitchell/Documentation/Design/Stakeholders.md

 # Stakeholders elaboration

+## Target audience
+Since the website will be an online phone shop, it must mostly include the latest and definately the most reliable since most of the users that would view this website are teenagers and young adults which are the age groups that use phones the most.
+Having the most popular phones included in the website will also indicate that my website is reliable to provide phones that are wanted by a large amount of people.

 ## Product info:
-The customers need to know what they are spending their money on, so the product info would include things like the product name, how well it performs , its uses and maybe ratings and reviews so that customers know if it is worth buying based on other peoples opinions.
+The customers need to know what they are spending their money on, so the product info would include things like the product name, how well it performs, its uses and maybe ratings and reviews so that customers know if it is worth buying based on other peoples opinions.

 ## Reasonable  costs
 Obviously, the cost of a product can't be too high otherwise no stakeholder is going to bother purchasing it.
 Also, the price shouldn't be too low either because not only are you not gaining much but it could also be an indication to the customers that it may not perform well.